Understanding Nondischargeable Debts in Bankruptcy

 - Not all debts are dischargeable in bankruptcy

 There is a common misperception that one can file for bankruptcy and eliminate all debt, but that is not true.
-While most debts can eliminate bankruptcy, there are numerous types of debts that can’t be wiped out in bankruptcy.
-This blog post will focus on nondischargeable debts, including reviewing the criminal case of G Herbo as an example of debts that cannot be wiped out in bankruptcy.
+I even discussed this in a recent YouTube video short when it comes to divorces.
+While most consumer debts are eligible for discharge, numerous types of debts are specifically excluded.
+This blog post will focus on these nondischargeable obligations.

-G Herbo Pleads Guilty of Nationwide Fraud Conspiracy
+G Herbo Pleads Guilty to Nationwide Fraud Conspiracy

-G Herbo, (aka Herbert Wright) the rap star from Chicago pled guilty to once count of conspiracy to commit wire fraud and one count of making a false statement to a federal official.
-He was sentenced to three years of probation after an indictment by the grand jury in December of 2020.
+G Herbo, (aka Herbert Wright), the rap star from Chicago, pled guilty to one count of conspiracy to commit wire fraud and one count of making a false statement to a federal official.
+He was sentenced to three years of probation after an indictment by the grand jury in December 2020.

 According to Acting United States Attorney Joshua S. Levy, “Mr. Wright used stolen account information as his very own unlimited funding source, using victims’ payment cards to finance an extravagant lifestyle and advance his career.”
 This included a luxury villa rental in Jamaica, for $14,500, high end car rentals for $34,000, and $80,000 on four private jet rentals.